DmitryMuravyev/Delta-Compression/README.md

 <h1>Features</h1>

-- Supported image size up to 65535 x 65535px,
+- Supported image size up to 65535 x 65535px;
-- up to 4 data channels (R/G/B/A, L/R, etc),
+- up to 4 data channels (R/G/B/A, L/R, etc);
-- up to 32 bits per data channel,
+- up to 32 bits per data channel;
-- up to 64 bits per frame (decompressor modification is required for a larger frame width),
+- up to 64 bits per frame (decompressor modification is required for a larger frame width);
-- decompression per 1 request: up to 2^32 frames (pixels), up to 2^32 compressed/decompressed data size,
+- decompression per 1 request: up to 2^32 frames (pixels), up to 2^32 compressed/decompressed data size;
-- decompression of 1-2-4 bits frames,
+- decompression of 1-2-4 bits frames;
-- splitting images into squares,
+- splitting images into squares;
-- encoding to the desired color bit depth for each channel,
+- encoding to the desired color bit depth for each channel;
-- conversion to grayscale,
+- conversion to grayscale;
-- alpha channel compression,
+- alpha channel compression;
-- 4 delta calculation options,
+- 4 delta calculation options;
-- AVR "far" memory access support*,
+- AVR "far" memory access support*;
-- splitting compressed data into memory chunks (up to 32767 bytes)*.
+- splitting compressed data into memory chunks (up to 32767 bytes)*;
-- Generating a header file with compressed data and their descriptive metadata.
-You just need to include this file in your code and pass references to the constants declared in it to the decompression procedure.
+- generating a header file with compressed data and their descriptive metadata.
+You just need to include this file in your code and pass references to the constants declared in it to the decompression procedure;
-- Compression of any data file with the ability to split it into channels and select the channel bit width (so far only multiples of 8 bits are available).
+- compression of any data file with the ability to split it into channels and select the channel bit width (so far only multiples of 8 bits are available).

 \* Relevant only for the AVR platform.